Online Safety Policy 2024.docx

 • Monitoring records Internet sites visited by individual user.
 Access to a site forbidden by the filtering policy will result in a report.
 It is also possible to remove access automatically after a set number of policy violations.

-• Roselyn House School / The RHISE Service will work in partnership with parents/ carers, the LEA, DFE and the Internet Service Provider to ensure systems to protect students are reviewed and improved.
+• Roselyn House School will work in partnership with parents/ carers, the LEA, DFE and the Internet Service Provider to ensure systems to protect students are reviewed and improved.

 • If staff or students discover unsuitable sites, the URL (address) and content must be reported to the Internet Service Provider via the ICT Co-ordinator